Maja Riniker: Member of the National Council

 She run both in 2011 and 2015 as a candidate for the National Council, but was not elected.
 In November 2018, Riniker was nominated a candidate for the National Council for Aargau by the Suhr branch of the FDP.
 In the National council she took a seat in the Security Commission.
 In September 2022, she was nominated as the second vicepresidency of the National Council by the FDP, to which the party was entitled.
 In November 2022, she was elected, which would mean Riniker would assume the presidency of the National Council in 2025, if Riniker would be reelected in 2023.

 Political positions

 She supports a stronger military and also the purchase of a new fighter jet.
 In December 2021 she supported the establishment of a Cybercommando in the Swiss army.
-In December 2021, after she became aware that the Swiss army was called to assist in the vaccination during the COVID-19 pandemic, she demanded that other options such as the Swiss Civilian Service shall be evaluated before.
+In December 2021, after she became aware that the Swiss army was called to assist in the vaccination during the COVID-19 pandemic, she demanded that other options such as the Swiss Civilian Service should be considered first.
 In September 2020, she was elected the president of the Federation of the Swiss Civilian Service (SZSV).